Help for Cancer Patients – Tips on Skin Care During Chemotherapy

 The lip products I recommend and use are:

-- Countering skin paleness from anemia and general lack of vitality during chemo
+- pale and sallow skin color from anemia and general lack of vitality during chemo

-- Personal experience with fighting chemo hair loss with cold caps
+- hair loss (my personal experience with fighting chemo hair loss with cold caps is the subject of another post)

 Photo attribution: Thanks and gratitude to © Push Pictures/Corbis